-Caroline Pool: the turn off is 13 km from Halls Creek and sign posted, just follow the signs from there.
+The turn off is 13 km from Halls Creek and sign posted, just follow the signs from there.
 Caroline Pool is a permanent waterhole on the Elvire River, and in the days of old Halls Creek it was the towns main recreation site.
 It's still popular with both locals and tourists.
-(Read, you won't have it to yourself.)
+(Read: you won't have it to yourself.)

-Palm Springs: the Duncan Road crosses Palm Springs Creek 40 km from Halls Creek.
+The Duncan Road crosses Palm Springs Creek 40 km from Halls Creek.
 There is a small clean pool and a small clearing which offers room to camp for one party (but it's right next to the road).
 A short walk to the north east of the crossing takes you to the source of the creek, a springfed pool.
 (This used to be the towns water supply.
-It's still a reserve today and you're not allowed to swim here.)
+It's still a reserve today and you are not allowed to swim here.)